-Despite being one of the oldest estate housing areas in Singapore Tiong Bahru has become one of the most hipster too and is recently filled with expats not only in the weekends, but also during the week as some of the shop houses and condos have turned into a viable option for those newcomers to the city.
+Despite being one of the oldest estate housing areas in Singapore, Tiong Bahru has become one of the most hipster too and is recently filled with expats not only in the weekends, but also during the week.
+Some of the shop houses and condos have turned into a viable option for those newcomers to the city.

 What makes Tiong Bahru the perfect half day destination in Singapore is its manageable size, walkable distances and greenery.
 Tiong Bahru has it all: the modern French bakeries and the local Hawker Centers.
 The Bakut Teh and the eggs Benedict.
 The alternative designers, the culture and the local finds.

 Start off at the Tiong Bahru Market for a dose of real Singaporean Chinese life.
 Wander between the stalls and look for unusual finds like snake heads or rare fruits.
 The colors and smells are bursting in this traditional market filled with the residents.
 Then go upstairs for a hearty breakfast of local delights.

 Now off to walk the fatty deliciously irresistible eats.

 Continue along the street in front of the market, Eng Hoon, for a few great finds.
 On the corner the new Tiong Bahru Club Singapura is an open space bar and restaurant that does have an air of a country club.
 Being on the corner and with all walls open it is an inviting and pleasant stop.
 The menu covers everything and, although the furniture and decor make it look like a long-standing institution it only just opened in 2014 but seems to have done a great job at conveying this great heritage atmosphere.